Getting a Divorce or Annulment

 - Won't change for biological children and adopted children

-We won't pay for services or supplies provided to anyone who isn't eligible for TRICARE.
-If a former spouse loses eligibility in a divorce and continues to get care, TRICARE can recoup those payments. >>Learn More about Recoupment of Overpayments
+TRICARE won't pay for services or supplies provided to anyone who isn't eligible for TRICARE.
+If a former spouse loses eligibility in a divorce and continues to get care, TRICARE can recoup those payments.
+Learn more about recoupment of overpayments.

 Former Spouses